fable-compiler/Fable/docs/interacting.md

 ## Dynamic programming

-`Fabel.Core` implements the F# dynamic operators so you can easily access an object property by name (without static check) as follows:
+`Fable.Core` implements the F# dynamic operators so you can easily access an object property by name (without static check) as follows:

 ```
-open Fabel.Core
+open Fable.Core

 printfn "Value: %O" jsObject?property